shinyblink/sled/README.md

 Adrian "vifino" Pistol, as per the `COPYING` file in this project.

 ## Support
 Support for sled is done on a if-i-can-find-the-time basis.
-Mostly, this project is for myself.
+Mostly, this project is for [myself](https://github.com/vifino).

 I'll try to help everyone, but I might take some time.

-If you'd like to support my work or me in general, I have a [donation page](https://i0i0.me/donateme.html).
+If you'd like to support my work or me in general, you can [sponsor me via GitHub](https://github.com/sponsors/vifino)!

-Anything is highly appreciated.
-If you are donating via PayPal, please set a message so I can thank you!

 Most of the donations tracable to anything sled related will be spend buying different LED matrices and other hardware.

-Plus, buying cola and booze. ;)
+Plus, buying Mate, Rum and Limes to motivate me and others by making Tschunk. ;)